sjg918/sift/README.md

 # scale invariant feature transform on gpu (pytorch extension)
-python setup.py install
+python setup.py install<br/>
 original repo: https://github.com/Celebrandil/CudaSift<br/>
+opencv-python sift : it will take more than 1s<br/>
+but this sift on gpu takes ONLY 5ms(RTX 2080ti) to run.
+ENJOY !!!<br/>

-My result does not match the original perfectly<br/>
+# My result does not match the original perfectly<br/>

-# ONLY 5ms(RTX 2080ti) to run.
-ENJOY !!!

 I added some constraints below.<br/>
 It's at the bottom of the .cu file.<br/>